 ‘I will be in touch when I am ready,’ were his last words to her.

-Sally waited for a call or a letter.
-After about a week a letter came.
+A week a letter came.
 It landed on her doormat.
-She found it on her return from the office but it was not from Jack.
+She found it on her return from the office, but it was not from Jack.
 It was from Alaister MacGregor.

-‘Alaister!’ she screamed to herself. ’How does he know where I live?’
+‘Alaister,’ she screamed to herself. ’How does he know where I live?’

 She made herself a cup of tea and sat down to read the letter.
-Half way, she jumped up yelling, ‘What?!
+‘What?
 Coming to see me all the way from Glasgow?’

 She put the letter on her lap and her mind flew a long way away, up to the snowy French mountains where she met him during her first winter holiday, when she went skiing with her best friend Anne Cradock.
 Alaister was there with a group of friends, all keen expert skiers.
 They met during meals in the same hotel and discussed their skills and thrills on the slopes amidst much boisterous laughter and merry making.
 Soon Sally fell for Alaister and Alaister thought Sally was the most beautiful girl in the world.
 She spent her entire fortnight with him and Alaister was over the moon to be with her.
 They spoke a lot, confided in each other, revealed their innermost feelings and aspirations, disclosed their plans and goals, bared their souls to one another.
 By the end of the second week, they knew each other’s lives inside out.
 The group began to joke about hearing wedding bells and they would cup their ears when, indeed, they could hear the little church up the snowy mountains chime at midday.